-Those dastardly Turks have closed off the Dardanelles and Bosphorus Strait leaving many ships stranded in the Mediterranean and Black Sea.
-Naturally this news is not being mentioned yet in the MSM.
+Those dastardly Turks have closed off the Dardanelles and Bosporus Strait leaving many ships stranded in the Mediterranean and Black Sea.
+Naturally this news is not being mentioned yet in the media.

 Turkey is of huge strategic importance in any conflict and closing off this corridor makes things a lot harder for the Russkies.
 What’s Putin going to do, transfer his war ships from the Straits of Gibraltar?

 Putin is escalating the conflict each day with his furious backlash against the Turks who shot down one of his military jets, an SU-24, last week when it ventured into Turkish airspace for a mere 17 seconds.